 Be careful.
 Great care should be exercised, and legal advice should be sought.
 The fact that the employee is in prison and therefore cannot do their job is not in itself enough: it may 'frustrate' the contract, but as a general rule Employment Tribunals are reluctant to decide that the contract of employment has ended just because of the employee's inability to perform it.

 If, however, the employee's offence was related to their work, a dismissal may be fair on grounds of conduct.
 Alternatively, the circumstances of the imprisonment might be such as to reflect adversely on the image of your business, and/or destroy trust and confidence in the employee, which might count as 'some other substantial reason' for dismissal.

 You should still carry out such investigations as are reasonable in the circumstances before making any decision to dismiss.
 Such investigations must be carried out promptly to ensure that any dismissal is fair.

 7. She's pregnant

-You cannot sack employees for being pregnant but, in theory at least, the fact that an employee is pregnant should not stop you from sacking her for one of the five fair reasons.
+You cannot sack employees for being pregnant.
+In theory at least, the fact that an employee is pregnant should not stop you from sacking her for one of the five fair reasons as long as it is not in any way influenced by the pregnancy.
 But be very careful.
 You need to be very certain that her behaviour cannot be attributed to the pregnancy (which might, for example, be a cause of poor time-keeping — because of morning sickness — or absenteeism).
 You should conduct a thorough investigation and ascertain the facts before taking any action against her.
 Take advice.

 Need assistance?
 Ask a question